 Always cut stainless steel ceramic tile designs metal side up to avoid scratching these tiles beautiful metal finish, and please wear your respirator and eye goggles while cutting.

-To cut mosaic stainless steel tiles place your stainless steel mosaic sheet on a clean work surface, making sure that all the tiles are in their proper position.
+To cut mosaic stainless steel tiles place your stainless steel mosaic tile pattern sheet on a clean work surface, making sure that all the tiles are in their proper position.

 Then cover the sheet with mosaic tape.
-Mosaic tape is a heavy duty contact paper that does a great job of holding mosaic tile patterns in place while you cut them with a wet saw.
+The Mosaic Tape is a heavy duty contact paper that does a great job of holding mosaic tile patterns in place while you cut them with a wet saw.

 You should never cut Stainless Steel Ceramic tile designs with a snap cutter or tile nibblers

 But if you're using small enough Mosaic tile patterns, you may be able just to pull off the un-needed tiles from the 12x12 sheets and then cut off the extra backing with a utility knife.